 In this course, you will be introduced to the developing field of studies on ‘belonging’ – and invited to contribute to this field yourself.
 We start with a couple of pivotal terms/verbs: feeling at home, making home and belonging.
-We analyse the importance of these emotions in private lives and politics and ask ourselves what inclusionary and exclusionary impacts these notions have in people’s lives.
+We analyze the importance of these emotions in private lives and politics, and ask ourselves what inclusionary and exclusionary impacts these notions have in people’s lives.

 You can find the timetable on Datanose.

 Registration is possible for Bachelor's students participating in an Honours programme.
 Registration will start on 6 June at 10 am and end on 11 June at 11 pm.
 You can register through the online registration form that will appear on Honoursmodules IIS (registration is NOT through SIS).
 Placement is at random and students will hear within two weeks for which course(s) they are registered.
 There is no guarantee for placement if you register after 11 June, so make sure you register on time!

 For questions about registration please email to: Honoursfirstname.lastname@example.org